rey/git-101/README.md

 ## Level 1: Clone the repository

-Commands we're going to use
+Commands we're going to use:

 * `cd` - Change Directory.
 Used to change your current working directory.
 * `pwd` - Present Working Directory.
 Used to output the path of the current working directory.